mikeshort10/react-redux-ts/README.md

 5. Change name of the FindandReplace directory.

 #### In ./client/containers/FindandReplace/index.tsx:
-6. See ../../state/modules/FindandReplace
-7. Find and Replace the term _FindandReplace_ with same name from corresponding redux file.
+6. Find and Replace the term _FindandReplace_ with same name from corresponding redux file.
-8. Find and Replace the tern _FindReplace_ (no _and_) with your Component name.
+7. Find and Replace the tern _FindReplace_ (no _and_) with your Component name.
 Can be different from corresponding redux file.
-9. Change name of the FindandReplace directory.
+8. Change name of the FindandReplace directory.

 #### Change the relative paths referenced in each of these files as needed.